FACT-Finder-Web-Components/shopware6-plugin/README.md

 **Note:**
 Please note that adding more and more associations will have an impact on overall export performance.

+### Creating Custom Entity Export
+Plugin offers a flexible export mechanism which could be specified to work with different types of entities.
+In current state of plugin it allows to export three types of entities:
+* SalesChannelProductEntity
+* CategoryEntity
+* ProductManufacturerEntity

+You can extend base with new kinds of entities.
+In order to do so you need to provide at least three classes
+* implementation of the Omikron\FactFinder\Shopware6\Export\ExportInterface which is responsible for exporting shopware entities
+* implementation of Omikron\FactFinder\Shopware6\Export\Data\ExportEntityInterface which is a representation Facof shopware entity in an exportable form.
+* implementation of Omikron\FactFinder\Shopware6\Export\Data\Factory\FactoryInterface which is responsible for yielding exportable entities mentioned above

+#### Generic Entity Factory
+If your Entity does not require custom logic in order to be yield (for instance ProductEntityFactory also yields VariantEntities if product is configurable with properties)
+You don't need to create new Factory for it.
+It will be handled by Omikron\FactFinder\Shopware6\Export\Data\Factory\GenericEntityFactory.

+**Note:** By entity we consider a class that extends Shopware\Core\Framework\DataAbstractionLayer\Entity class.

+If some fields needs more complex logic you can create additional Fields.
+This is a class that implements Omikron\FactFinder\Shopware6\Export\Field\FieldInterface.
+In method getCompatibleEntityTypes you can specify which entities this field could be applied to.
+All fields applicable for given entity will be passed in a form of iterator to the instance of Omikron\FactFinder\Shopware6\Export\Data\ExportEntityInterface.
+Here is the example (ProductEntity)

+    //src/Export/Data/Entity/ProductEntity.php:18
+    public function __construct(Product $product, iterable $productFields)
+    {
+        $this->product       = $product;
+        $this->productFields = $productFields;
+    }

+after that you cann call Omikron\FactFinder\Shopware6\Export\FeedFactory to create a Feed wi

+    $feed = $this->feedFactory->create($context, YourCustomEntity::class);
+    $feed->generate();

+**Note:** $context is object of class Shopware\Core\System\SalesChannel\SalesChannelContext

 ### Extending Specific Web Component Template
 All the Web Components rendering HTML, contains it inside the Twig block.